 Support the Congressman Pete Stark Health Policy Internship

 Who Should Apply

 The Pete Stark internship is for graduate students interested in developing, advocating, and implementing in Congress and/or Executive Branch agencies legislation, regulations, and policy initiatives to improve health coverage and quality in the U.S. in an efficient, cost-effective manner.
-Students from all disciplines (political science, business, communications, public policy, social policy, health policy etc.) are encouraged to apply.
-Projects will emphasize policy research and design, and/or related activities around current health care issues facing the federal government.
+Students from all disciplines (political science, business, communications, public policy, social policy, health policy etc.) are encouraged to apply to this 12-week summer semester internship in Washington, DC.* Projects will emphasize policy research and design, and/or related activities around current health care issues facing the federal government.